configcat/docs/website/docs/targeting/targeting-overview.md

 ### Targeting Rule

-A *targeting rule* consists of a collection of conditions and a value to serve.
-If the conditions are met (the targeting rule *matches*), the value is served to the user.
+A *Targeting Rule* consists of a collection of conditions and a value to serve.
+If the conditions are met (the Targeting Rule *matches*), the value is served to the user.
 More about [Targeting Rules here](../targeting-rule/targeting-rule-overview).

 ### Condition

 A *condition* is a logical expression that can be evaluated to `true` or `false`.
 There are three types of conditions: [User condition](../targeting-rule/user-condition), [Flag condition (Prerequisite)](../targeting-rule/flag-condition), [Segment condition](../targeting-rule/segment-condition).
-For a targeting rule to match, all of its conditions must evaluate to `true`.
+For a Targeting Rule to match, all of its conditions must evaluate to `true`.

 ### Percentage Options